Linklancien/vplayint/README.md

       boutons_list []Bouton
     }
    ```
-  This interface will be use to link your code and the information the module need.
+  This interface will be uses to link your code and the informations the module needs.
-  Such as the gg.Context or the Opt struct that manage all the links between inputs and their actions.
+  Such as the gg.Context or the Opt struct that manages all the links between inputs and their actions.

  example of an App struct:
    ```